PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 First, sit with the engineering team and prioritize your technical debt.
 Figure out what is actually slowing you down (or likely to), and by how much.
 Once you have a ranked list, assign 10%-20% of engineering time to cleaning this up.

-Second (and more importantly), encourage your team to take shortcuts.
-The role of a growth engineer is not to necessarily build feature, but rather to validate whether building a feature is a good idea or not.
+Second (and more importantly), urge your team to take shortcuts.
+The role of a growth engineer is not to necessarily build features, but rather to validate whether a feature should exist.

 With this in mind, a good team exercise is to look at your last 20 experiments and identify which ones you could have validated faster.
 Thomas Owers, former growth lead at [Let's Do This](https://www.letsdothis.com/), has [good advice](/blog/how-to-start-a-growth-team#thomass-golden-rule-make-your-code-changes-as-small-as-possible) on this: